-The church consists of three naves dedicated to Saint Charalambos, the Assumption and Saint Fanourios, and a narthex placed in front of the sanctuary.
-On every aisle there is a dome.
-The fact that there is a dome over the sanctuary is very rare in Cretan churches.
-The exterior of the church is decorated with circular shapes with particular paintings, mainly birds.
+The church consists of three naves dedicated to Saint Charalambos, the Dormitios of Theotokos and Saint Fanourios, and a narthex placed in front of the sanctuary in 12th-13th century.
+One of the most important interventions was the reconstruction of the central, eastern and transverse aisles in the 15th century.
+On every aisle there is a dome; the fact that there is a dome over the sanctuary is very rare in the Cretan churches.
+The orientation of the arches, which face the north instead of the east, is probably related to a pre-existing building.

 - 11th century: The Monastery of Kera Merciful is operating already.